guumaster/resume/gustavo-marin.resume.md

 Web hosting company.
 In this company I worked as server administrator and technical support to our customers, performing administration tasks of Apache on Cobalt RAQ servers, new sites configuration, user and sites management, DNS configuration.
 Also performing as a webmaster for several of our customers and the company's main site in Argentina.

-- Keywords: HTML, PHP, MySQL, Apache, Linux, ssh
+- Keywords: HTML, PHP, MySQL, Apache, Linux, shell scripting

 ---